Harun11100/Harun11100/README.md

     🎓 Recently completed my BSc in Computer Science and Engineering.
     🌍 Planning to pursue my Master’s in Software Engineering abroad.
-    🌱 I’m constantly learning new tech, with a focus on AI, Web3, and Russian language (over 2000 words and counting!).
+    🌱 I’m constantly learning new tech, with a focus on combination web and AI.
     💡 I have a particular interest in creating healthcare applications and productivity tools for developers.
-    ⚙️ My main work environment includes Kali Linux and Windows 11.
+    ⚙️ My main work environment includes Windows 11 and ubuntu.

 🔧 Projects
 🚀 Featured Projects